aidenzhou8/AdaptGNS/README.md

 ## Reproducing the paper

-All commands below assume `PYTHONPATH=$PWD/adaptive-gns`.
-Training each model takes ~6 hours on a single A100; full evaluation per dataset is ~30 min.
+Make sure to have `PYTHONPATH=$PWD/adaptive-gns`.
+Training each model takes ~6 hours on an Nvidia A100 GPU; evaluation per dataset is ~30 min.

 ### 1. Exploratory data analysis (Section 2)